 dyadic adaptations, intimate relationships, OEF/OIF, PTSD, soldiers, veterans

 Copyright 2011 Nykeisha Nicole Moore

 Moore, Nykeisha Nicole.
-"Factors related to adaptation in the intimate relationships of Oef/oif veterans with posttraumatic stress DisorderFactors related to adaptation in the intimate relationships of OEF/OIF veterans with posttraumatic stress disorder." doctoral dissertation, University of Iowa, 2011.
+"Factors related to adaptation in the intimate relationships of Oef/oif veterans with posttraumatic stress DisorderFactors related to adaptation in the intimate relationships of OEF/OIF veterans with posttraumatic stress disorder."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.